Skip to main content

 Mountain River

-A favourite among river guides, the Mountain is a frisky, tireless romp through the trackless Mackenzie Range.
+The Mountain River is a favourite among river guides, running 370 kilometres (230 miles) from the Yukon border.
+This adventure provides a frisky, tireless romp through the trackless Mackenzie Range down to the Mackenzie River.
 This remote and muscular river offers days-on-end of continuous rapids with just one portage.
-The paddling is technical and the current – squeezed by six steep-walled canyons – is intimate, with the perpetual whitewater forcing even seasoned paddlers to stay on their toes.
-Expeditioners can also expect wild caribou, badland “moonscapes,” tufa mounds and fields of wild strawberries.
+The paddling is technical and requires paddling skills and experience.
+The current, squeezed by six steep-walled canyons, is intense with perpetual whitewater forcing even seasoned paddlers to stay on their toes.
+You can also expect to see grizzly bears, caribou and Dall’s sheep, lunar-looking badlands, tufa mounds and even fields of wild strawberries.
+Eager to sample an Arctic berry?
+Make sure you get there before the Grizzlies!
+You can reach the Mountain River from Norman Wells.

 Attractions: Grizzlies, Dall sheep, canyons